NeptuneMagicSauce/CatPi/README.md

   needs crash handler
-  so then just port all features handle control-c: also close relay
+  so then just port all features handle control-c: also close relay but on control-c: do not print stack trace, it's user-initiated SIGINT

 - more debug settings:
   - load cell polling, refresh frequency : to test